openlookeng/hetu-core/hetu-docs/en/develop/event-listener.md

 After a plugin that implements `EventListener` and `EventListenerFactory` has been installed on the coordinator, it is configured using an `etc/event-listener.properties` file.
 All of the properties other than `event-listener.name` are specific to the `EventListener` implementation.

 The `event-listener.name` property is used by openLooKeng to find a registered `EventListenerFactory` based on the name returned by `EventListenerFactory.getName()`.
 The remaining properties are passed as a map to `EventListenerFactory.create()`.

-Example configuration file:
+Example of configuration file:

 ``` properties
 event-listener.name=custom-event-listener